FormidableLabs/radium/docs/guides/overview.md

 });
 ```

 Most of Radium's behavior is included in mixins that provide different types of functionality.
 For basic use, you'll want to start with the `StyleResolverMixin`.
-This mixin builds out the styles that you'll apply to your component.
+This mixin builds out the styles that will apply to your component.

 ```js
 var Button = React.createClass({